Tell Me a Story

 Did you learn your US history the same way your parents did?
 Will your children read the same kind of textbooks?
 What stories will their books include, and perhaps more importantly, what will they leave out?
 In this week’s episode, historian Jill Lepore joins EconTalk host Russ Roberts to discuss her latest book and a new essay published in Foreign Affairs.
 Lepore argues that America no longer has a “national story,” and that’s a problem.
 Our lack of a unified story lies behind the rise in nationalism and populism in America today, says Lepore, and it makes it more difficult fo us to know what’s true.

 So what would a new American story look like if Lepore had her way?
 And why does a nation need a “story” anyway?
 Surely there are at least a variety of perspectives on the story of our nation’s past.
 Or is history only history when “the majority” says it is?
-We’ve heard plenty of critiques of the way economics is done, turn your focus to history this week, and share your reactions to this week’s episode with us.
-We love to hear from you!
+We’ve heard plenty of critiques of the way economics is done, turn your focus to history this week.

 1- Why was nationalism on the wane, and why weren’t scholars interested in it during last part of 20th century, according to Lepore?
 What’s different today?
 Why has this “scourge that had finally been eliminated” returned?